Stall (fluid dynamics): In accelerated and turning flight

 For example, in a turn with bank angle of 45°, V_{st} is 19% higher than V_{s}.

 According to Federal Aviation Administration (FAA) terminology, the above example illustrates a so-called turning flight stall, while the term accelerated is used to indicate an accelerated turning stall only, that is, a turning flight stall where the airspeed decreases at a given rate.

 The tendency of powerful propeller aircraft to roll in reaction to engine torque creates a risk of accelerated stalls.
 When an aircraft such as a Mitsubishi MU-2 is flying close to its stall speed, the sudden application of full power may cause it to roll, creating the same aerodynamic conditions that induce an accelerated stall in turning flight even if the pilot did not deliberately initiate a turn.
 Pilots of such aircraft are trained to avoid sudden and drastic increases in power at low altitude and low airspeed as it may be difficult to recover from an accelerated stall under these conditions.

 During a canyon escape turn, the load factor and stall speed both increase.
 An accelerated stall may happen if a pilot does not keep proper track of their airspeed.
 The crash of a Cessna 152 near Harrison Lake, British Columbia occurred due to a stall while trying to escape a box canyon.

-A notable example of an air accident involving a low-altitude turning flight stall is the 1994 Fairchild Air Force Base B-52 crash.
+A notable example of an air accident involving a low-altitude turning flight stall is the 1994 Fairchild Air Force Base B-52H Stratofortress crash.